 - The muscles on the back of your neck will receive an intense workout if you put your chin to the ceiling.
 As a result, a few hours after the exercise, you will have a painful neck and probably a headache.

 - While doing crunches, you need to keep your pelvis and spine in a neutral position to help with your core.
 Once your pelvis is neutral, your lower spine will be curved.
-This should be maintained while doing crunches.
+We should maintain this while doing crunches.

 - Crunches have nothing to do with your arms.
-Engaging your pectorals, which happens when you move your elbows forward, will merely divert your attention from the ab engagement.
+Engaging your pectorals, which happens when you move your elbows forward, will divert your attention from the abdominal engagement.

 If you have previous or preexisting health issues, you can do crunches.
 The following are some alternative crunch exercises.

 - Diagonal Crunch: To do this exercise, sit on the edge of a chair with your elbows pointing out to the side and interlace your hands behind your head.
 Raise your left knee slowly while bringing your right elbow nearer it.
 Because of this, your trunk will bend and spin.
 Hold this position for 1 to 2 seconds when you can’t get the knee and elbow closer, then return to the starting position.
-Repeat the exercise with the opposite arm and leg after completing a full set.
+After completing a full set, repeat the exercise with the opposite arm and leg.

 - Seated Resisted Crunch: To do this exercise, close a resistance band in a door at shoulder height by tying a knot in the middle.
 Sit straight in a chair 6 inches from the door and face the other way.
 Hold both ends of the band and press them on your chest over the shoulders.
-As you complete a little crunch, slowly circle your spine and draw your abdomen in.
-Hold this position for 1–2 seconds before returning to the beginning position slowly.
+Slowly circle your spine and draw your abdomen in as you complete a little crunch.
+Hold this position for 1–2 seconds before slowly returning to the beginning position.

 The last word on the crunch exercise